maros/Zway-Presence/README.md

 ## night_start, night_end

-Lets you specify a time by which night mode should be activated/deactivated.
+Lets you specify a time by which night mode should be activated/deactivated. automatically.
 Manual switching regardless of the configured time is still possible.

 # Events